bhanML/Masking/README.md

 # Masking
-Masking: A new perspective of noisy supervision
+Masking: A New Perspective of Noisy Supervision

 Tensorflow implementation